-The author acknowledges the CASPUR (Rome, Italy) for the use of the cluster of parallel computers and for AMBER there installed, Dr. G. Chillemi (CASPUR) for having facilitated the execution of the jobs and C.L.Pierri for the collaboration in the present pagination.
+A MURST grant (Cofin 2003 'Studi Sperimentali e teorico-computazionali di dinamiche reattive e non reattive in sistemi molecolari') is gratefully acknowledged.
+The author acknowledges the CASPUR (Rome, Italy) for the use of the cluster of parallel computers and for AMBER there installed, Dr. G. Chillemi (CASPUR) for having facilitated the execution of the jobs, C. L. Pierri and G. Giammarino for the collaboration in the present pagination and to an anonymous referee for useful suggestions.